anvar28-cmd/lolist-project-2.0.0/README.md

 # LoLiST APP

-Welcome to LoList 2.
-LoList is an add-on to the famous MOBA game called League of Legends.
-This site offers variety of latest content, Including champions, Items and spells.
-With LoList, you can plan out your builds in advance and have it customized to your individual needs.
-Start planning your builds and get an edge over your opponents.
-This updated version of project version 2 has improved security on the backend, increased functionality, and improved responsivness for mobile devices.
+Welcome to LoList 2, the ultimate add-on for the popular MOBA game, League of Legends.
+This site offers the latest content on champions, items, and spells to help you plan out your builds in advance and customize them to your individual needs.
+With LoList, you'll gain an edge over your opponents and achieve victory.

+Updated version of LoLiST features improved security on the backend, ensuring that your data is safe and secure.
+Also, increased functionality and improved responsiveness for mobile devices, allowing you to access your saved builds from anywhere, at any time.

+In addition, the new version of LoLiST now includes the ability to delete saved builds, giving you greater control over your saved content.
+With these new features and improvements, LoList 2 provides players with an even better experience when using the application to improve their gameplay strategies.

+Join the LoList today and start planning your builds like a pro.
+Get ready to dominate the game with LoList 2!

 ## Tech Stack